 [Section 76ATC inserted by No. 11 of 2004 s.
 29.]

 76ATD.
-Meaning of “interest”, “controlling interest” or “additional interest”
+Meaning of “interest”, “controlling interest” and “additional interest”

 (1) For the purposes of this Division, a person acquires an “interest” in a WA company if the person acquires, or the person and any related person acquire, an entitlement such that the person, or the person and any related person, would be entitled if the WA company were to be wound up to participate in a distribution of the property of the WA company.